 When Luke McFadden considers the plight of innocents mired in the human trafficking industry, his personal “sacrifices” don’t compare.
 “It is totally worth it for us to sell everything, drive what feels like a billion miles across the country, and have very uncomfortable experiences,” says McFadden, a 2014 Portland Seminary graduate who earned a master’s degree in spiritual formation.
 “You realize it’s nothing compared to what [trafficked girls] are going through.”

 McFadden and his wife, Lindsay, along with their three children, are finishing fundraising before moving to Cambodia to join Rapha House, a nonprofit committed to ending human trafficking.
 The McFaddens plan to serve wherever their gifts are needed, but anticipate helping formerly trafficked girls transition into a sustainable life of freedom rooted in spiritual formation.

-While serving as a youth pastor in the Eugene, Ore., area and working on his degree, McFadden visited Cambodia for the first time in 2012 to scout out a ministry trip for his youth group students.
+While serving as a youth pastor in the Eugene, Oregon, area and working on his degree, McFadden visited Cambodia for the first time in 2012 to scout out a ministry trip for his youth group students.

 The community atmosphere of his George Fox cohort helped him process the idea of becoming a missionary to Cambodia.
 “People at Fox allowed room for freedom of conversation.
 Class was secondary to the community that Fox created,” McFadden said.